AaradhyaDeotale/AaradhyaDeotale/README.md

 I work at the intersection of machine learning and real-world systems - from medical imaging to warehouse logistics optimization.

-🔭 **Currently:** HiWi Student Assistant at the Institute of Maritime Logistics, working on the DYNAPORT project — [About the Project](https://dynaport.eu/)
+🔭 **Currently:** HiWi Student Assistant at the Institute of Maritime Logistics, working on the DYNAPORT project- [About the Project](https://dynaport.eu/)

 ---